Established in the east end, Ethiopian culture focuses on harmony and hospitality. Written by Krystyna Cap and originally posted January 11, 2011.

 Today, Ethiopia is home to over 85 million people and represents the second most populous African nation.
 Its diverse population is comprised of 80 different dialects and three major religious groups-Christian, Muslim and Jewish.
 According to the 2006 census, Canada’s Ethiopian community numbers more than 20,000.

 Muluken arrived in Canada in 1986 and, one year later, began undergraduate studies in economics at York University.
-While at York, he brought his finacé to Canada, and the couple married after Muluken graduated.
-Today, they have two children, which he says is a great pleasure.
+While at York, he brought his fiancée to Canada, and the couple married after Muluken graduated.
+Today, they have two children, who he says are a great pleasure.
 “Seeing them go to school and seeing Canada through their eyes – the language, the values – that’s one thing we’re very happy about.”

 Muluken began Toronto’s first Ethiopian newspaper, Hawarya, in 1995.
 In Amharic, “Hawarya” means “disciple,” or “apostle,” which Muluken chose based on his desire to connect with other Ethiopians, and to encourage them to go out and reach the rest of the community.
 The newspaper began with a mainly Ethiopian readership, but has since expanded to include readers of Djiboutian, Eritrean, Somali and other East and West African origin due to numerous English-language features.